AshwinSundar/ashwinsundar/content/posts/diagrams-as-code/index.md

 ### Sequence Diagrams

->...a sequence diagram captures the behavior of a single scenario.
+> . . . a sequence diagram captures the behavior of a single scenario.
 The diagram shows a number of example objects and the messages that are passed between these objects within the user case.
 >
 > -- <cite>Fowler, Martin.
 UML Distilled: A Brief Guide to the Standard Object Modeling Language.
 3rd ed., 2003</cite>